Attorneys for Passengers in Trucks Who Are Injured in Crashes

 Passengers who are injured when riding with an irresponsible or reckless driver may be entitled to damages for their injuries and related expenses following an accident.
 The Chicago trucking accident attorneys of Rosenfeld Injury Lawyers specialize in representing all of those who have suffered harm due to the actions of a negligent driver, even if it is a fellow employee.
 Regardless of who is determined to be at fault for the accident, you are guaranteed worker’s compensation benefits.
 These benefits may not cover the entire cost of your medical bills, time off work and other expenses, however, which is why you need to investigate whether you have a claim against your employer or another party responsible for the accident.

-If you were injured as a passenger in a truck that was involved in a collision in Chicago or in the State of Illinois, we invite you to contact our office for a free review of your case.
-You can discuss your legal options with an attorneys who has experience representing people injured while riding as a passenger in a semi truck.
+If you were injured as a passenger in a truck that was involved in a collision in Chicago or the State of Illinois, we invite you to contact our office for a free review of your case.
+You can discuss your legal options with an attorney who has experience representing people injured while riding as a passenger in a semi-truck.

 Primary Causes of Trucking Accidents

 Every trucking accident is the result of a unique set of circumstances, but there are some factors that many accidents have in common.
-When evaluating any case, we look for signs of negligence on part of the driver, the employer, whoever is responsible for maintaining the truck and the manufacturer.
+When evaluating any case, we look for signs of negligence on the part of the driver, the employer, whoever is responsible for maintaining the truck and the manufacturer.
 Here are some of the causes of truck crashes that we look for to build a case for compensation.

 - Driver distraction.
 When drivers are talking on the phone, texting, eating or otherwise distracted while behind the wheel, their reaction time is much greater and they are less likely to notice hazards on the road.